manuelgloeckler/manuelgloeckler.github.io/_posts/2022-06-01-mutlivariate_robustness_measures.md

 We know that the latter is uniformly distributed on the unit sphere.
 The linear transformation of a uniform distribution is again uniform on the image of the domain.
 Thus $v$ is uniformly distributed on the ellipse.
 [/proof]

+The covariance matrix of this distribution is hence given by

 $$ \Sigma_{p(v)}[v] = \mathbb{E}_{p(v)}[vv^T] = \mathbb{E}_{p(w)}\left[\left( \frac{w}{ \mid  \mid w \mid  \mid_S}\right) \left( \frac{w}{ \mid  \mid w \mid  \mid_S}\right)^T\right]$$